lukinoe/Explainable-AI-works/README.md

-# Explainable AI Assignment 2 - Model Explanations
-In this assignment, you are challenged to explain a model.
-For this, you will research exisiting approaches and apply them to your model and interpret the results.

-## General Information Submission due on 02.12.2021, 23:59

-For the intermediate submission, please enter the group and dataset information.
-Coding is not yet necessary.

-**Team Name:** CodeBusters

-## Intermediate Presentation on the 09.12.2021 (optional)
 The presentations will be held during the Q&A sessions on that day.
 For more details, please refer to the assignment description.